Psychics

 or the "Ether" and several other terms.
 Many disposesed spirits who fail to pass on to further

-flung dimensions remain stuck in this dimension, and psychic mediums can communicate or interact
+flung dimensions remain stuck in this dimension, and Psychic mediums can communicate or interact

 with (some of) these spirits.
-Some psychics can project their consciousness into this
+Some Psychics can project their consciousness into this

 dimension and use it to spy upon the prime dimension at potentially great distances from